Oxygenaire MK3 portable incubator with transformer container, United Kingdom, c. 1960

 The Board of Trustees of the Science Museum

-Transformer Container for Oxygenaire MK3 portable incubator
+Transformer container for Oxygenaire MK3 portable incubator

-Transformer Container for Oxygenaire MK3 portable incubator
+Transformer container for Oxygenaire MK3 portable incubator

 More

-In Britain today, it is generally a mother's choice whether to opt for a home birth, birthing centre or hospital delivery.
+In Britain today, it is generally individual choice whether to opt for a home birth, birthing centre or hospital delivery.
 Until the second half of the 20th century, most babies were born at home.
 Portable incubators were frequently needed for journeys to hospital.
 They also moved babies to special care units from outlying hospitals.
 They were often designed to operate from an ambulance’s batteries.

 Measurements: